ChadsArcade/Mame-Spinner/README.md

 I've opted for now to swap the PCs around in my cabs so the Multivector one has the motherboard which likes the USB Spinner, the other one is in an Asteroids Dlx cab and doesn't have a Spinner friendly CP anyway.

+#### Parts used

 The rotary encoder used is a 600PPR photoelectric device from eBay, costing around £11 UKP.
 As there is no provision for a flywheel, a solid aluminium knob was used which adds some weight and allows free spinning with a reasonable amount of decay time (approx £5 from eBay).
+See the included pictures for details.

+#### Summary

 The USB version works very well under Linux/Windows.
 However, DOS (at least the archaic version 0.104 I have in my ZVG cab) is waaaaay more sensitive to the pulses though and was very skittish.
 As such, a "divider" option was added to the USB version code.
 If you ground pin D8 you divide the Pulses/Revolution by 2, Gnd D9 for division by 4, and D10 for Division by 8.